-The Albert Gallatin Scholars Program (AGS) offers exceptional entering undergraduate students an enriched educational and cultural experience that includes special seminars, intellectual mentoring, and international travel opportunities.
-The program also offers access to cultural and social pursuits that are made possible by Gallatin's location in New York City, the artistic, financial and media capital of the world.
+The Albert Gallatin Scholars Program (AGS) offers selected entering undergraduate students of exceptional ability an enriched educational and cultural experience that includes special seminars, intellectual mentoring, and international travel opportunities.
+The program also offers access to cultural and social pursuits made possible by Gallatin's location in one of the great artistic, financial and media capitals of the world, New York City.

-Offers of membership to AGS are extended as part of the admissions process prior to the first year, and students are eligible for membership through all four years of their time at Gallatin, provided they continue to meet the program's requirements.
+Membership in AGS is extended as part of the admissions process prior to the first year.
+Students may remain in the program throughout the course of their undergraduate education at Gallatin, provided they meet the program requirements outlined below.

-In addition, throughout the year Scholars are invited to attend concerts, plays, gallery openings, films and lectures that stimulate intellectual curiosity.
+Throughout the year, Scholars are invited to attend concerts, plays, gallery openings, films, and lectures that stimulate intellectual curiosity.
 Gallatin subsidizes entry fees to most events.
-Scholars are also encouraged to make a meaningful contribution to community or public service by choosing or creating a volunteer project that benefits others and promises to be personally valuable and intellectually enriching to themselves.
-Some examples include volunteer work with Campus Harvest, Grand Street Settlement, the NYU Anti-Hunger League, Words Without Borders and the Bowery Mission.
+Scholars are also encouraged to make a meaningful contribution to community or public service by choosing or creating a volunteer project that benefits others and promises to be personally valuable and intellectually enriching.
+Some examples include volunteer work with Campus Harvest, Grand Street Settlement, the NYU Anti-Hunger League, Words Without Borders, and the Bowery Mission.

 Scholars may participate in two international study trips with the group during their undergraduate years; generally, they can choose which trips.
 To prepare for travel, Scholars study the culture, history and economy of the country to be visited.
-Gallatin subsidizes the cost of international travel, with Scholars usually contributing between $400 and $500, depending on the actual expenses incurred.
-Recent trips have been to India, Venezuela, Turkey, South Africa, Vietnam, Spain-Morocco, and Chile-Argentina.
+Gallatin subsidizes the cost of international travel, with Scholars usually contributing between $400 and $500 of their own funds.
+Recent trips have been to India, Venezuela, Turkey, South Africa, Vietnam, Spain and Morocco, and Chile and Argentina.
 View photos from recent AGS trips!

-To explore the annual theme and prepare for the trips, Scholars are required to attend a series of seminars in the fall semester where they meet with guest lecturers and discuss the politics, art, language, economics, environment and culture of the country to be visited.
+To explore the annual theme and prepare for the trips, Scholars are required to attend a series of seminars in the fall semester where they meet with guest lecturers and discuss the politics, art, language, economics, environment, and culture of the country they will visit.
 Short readings are required for most meetings.